|Address:||1300 Maple Street, Redwood City, CA 94063 Map|

 All San Mateo County inmates are eligible to receive two personal visits each week, limited to one per day.
 Jail visits are generally non-contact, taking place at visitation stations using video equipment, but contact visit requests are considered on a case-by-case basis.
 There is a maximum of two visitors per time slot, including children.

-At the Maple Street Correctional Facility, there are visitation opportunities each day except Monday and Wednesday.
+At the Maple Street Correctional Facility, there are visitation opportunities each day except Monday.

 Note that sign-ins begin an hour before your visitation appointment, and you are expected to sign in no later than 45 minutes before the start time.
 If you are more than 15 minutes late, your visit will be cancelled.